Peter Kajlinger

 Peter Kajlinger (born 2 December 1964) is a Swedish operatic baritone.
 Kajlinger grew up in a family of musicians.
 He made his debut in La Bohème at the Royal Swedish Opera in Stockholm at the age of 11.

 Career

-He entered the College of Opera in Stockholm in 1989 and performed as Moralés (Carmen) and Leporello (Don Giovanni) at the Royal Swedish Opera.
+He entered the University College of Opera in Stockholm in 1989 and performed as Moralés (Carmen) and Leporello (Don Giovanni) at the Royal Swedish Opera.
 Upon graduation in 1992, he sang the role of Falstaff by Salieri at Drottningholm Court Theatre.
 Pamela Rosenberg, then casting director of Staatsoper Stuttgart, noticed his performances as Leporello and Figaro and invited him to join the company.
 At Staatsoper Stuttgart, he sang more than twenty roles.

 He performed as Figaro at GöteborgsOperan in 2000.
 He became a freelance singer in 2003 with recitals as Masetto (Don Giovanni), Michelotto (Die Gezeichneten), Antonio (Le Nozze di Figaro) at Staatsoper Stuttgart and as Don Carlo (La forza del Destino) at Södertäljeoperan.
 Kajlinger originated the role of Mr. Verloc in Simon Wills' opera, (The Secret Agent), in 2006 at Feldkircher Musikfestival.